 - In a Way That Could Have Caused an Injury or Death

 Note that only individuals who intentionally shoot a firearm or BB device should face PC 246.3 charges.
-Accidental shootings are not prosecuted as negligent discharge of a firearm in California.
+Accidental shootings are not prosecuted as a negligent discharge of a firearm in California.

 Defining Gross Negligence

 Gross negligence is not merely a dramatic descriptor.
 This phrase has a specific meaning in California’s legal system.
 Individuals demonstrate gross negligence when they behave recklessly in a way that exposes another person to the risk of:

 Individuals must also act in a way that would be seen as dangerous and reckless by a reasonable person to be considered grossly negligent.

 California defines firearms as weapons that discharge or expel a projectile by means of an explosion or combustion.
 Examples of common firearms can include: